December 5th, 2019 | Events

 No city does Christmas better than New York.
 Even the meanest Grinch out there can’t help to succumb to the city’s holiday cheer — it’s everywhere!
 If you’re spending the most wonderful time of the year in the Big Apple, we know exactly what should be on your holiday bucket list.

-When New Yorkers want to celebrate something, they go all out!
+When New Yorkers want to celebrate something, they go all out.
 This is the case of the iconic holiday window displays along Fifth Avenue.
-Year after year, the most popular and luxurious stores in the city put together extraordinary window displays, with different themes each year.
-These are the best window displays in the city:
+Year after year, the most popular and luxurious stores in the city put together extraordinary themed window displays.
+These are the best ones in the city:

 After taking photos of the most festive spots in the city, it’s time to get your holiday shopping done.
-New York has many beautiful holiday markets, selling everything from luxurious ornaments, handmade jewelry, seasonal food, crafts and much more.
-Read all about it in our post on top holiday markets in New York and New York-inspired Christmas souvenirs.
+New York has many beautiful holiday markets and stores, selling everything from luxurious ornaments, handmade jewelry, seasonal food, crafts and much more.
+Read all about it in our posts on top holiday markets in New York and New York-inspired Christmas souvenirs.